 Your eCommerce customer service should be exceptional.
 It can set your business apart from the competition and really make a lasting impression on the people who matter most – potential customers.

 Customer service reps should always deliver stellar service to everyone they come in contact with, regardless of whether the person is currently a customer or not.
-Reputation matters, so you should get out ahead of any negative interactions that are spiraling out of control by contacting the consumer directly to apologize for any wrongdoing.
+Reputation matters, so you should get out ahead of any negative interactions that are spiraling out of control by contacting the consumer directly to apologize for any wrongdoing either via a phone call or video chat by using Google Meet or an alternative such as Zoom.
 You must also stick with them until their concerns are adequately resolved in order to ensure that they will remain satisfied customers in future interactions.

 4. Promote Honesty and Transparency